 Coding bootcamp costs vary, but you can generally assume that an American program will cost between $8,000 and $20,000 for the entire course.
 With that in mind, the University of Minnesota’s coding bootcamp is relatively inexpensive with both part-time programs coming in at only $10,995.
 The full-time full stack development program at the university is slightly more expensive at $11,995.
 Even if these numbers seem costly, just think back to what the second reviewer said: the certificate and experience he gained in the program doubled his salary.
 At the end of the day, coding bootcamp is an excellent investment for those seeking to improve their wage and career prospects over the long-term, just like a college education.
 On that note, this program isn’t just for students.
 Anyone can apply, regardless of their work or education history, as it’s a non-credit program at the university.
 If you’re worried about the cost, you can breathe easy as there are several high-dollar scholarships available through the university.
 Additionally, plenty of non-affiliated organizations offer scholarships of varying size for coding bootcamp, so be sure to check them out.
 The university also offers financing programs for qualifying candidates.

 Coding bootcamp instructors, if they’re good, must be coding experts themselves.
 Additionally, they must be willing to help struggling students whenever possible, which can happen a lot in programs as fast-paced as coding bootcamp.
 By all accounts, this is undoubtedly the case in the University of Minnesota’s program.
 Several reviewers mention how great their experience was with the instructors, TAs, and tutors in this coding bootcamp.
-As previous reviews mentioned, the instructors at the University of Minnesota’s coding bootcamp were helpful and knowledgeable.
+From what we can gather, the instructors at the University of Minnesota’s coding bootcamp were helpful and knowledgeable.
 Other students mention how helpful their TAs were, which is essential; instructors can get busy, leaving TAs and tutors the task of keeping everybody up to date.
 As far as we can tell, the University of Minnesota’s coding bootcamp nailed it with their excellent instructors and friendly staff.
 Even though this is a fantastic place for beginners, it’s still essential to properly prepare before enrolling to ensure you get the most out of the program.

-The coding bootcamp at the University of Minnesota follows the typical schedule of most of the other Trilogy associated bootcamps: part-time programs allow students to study or work during the day and attend classes at night, and these classes run Monday through Friday 6:30 PM to 9:30 PM, and again on Saturday from 10:00 AM until 2:00 PM.
-This flexible program works well for most students, but don’t expect to be done when class gets out.
+The coding bootcamp at the University of Minnesota follows the typical schedule of most of the other Trilogy associated bootcamps: part-time programs allow students to study or work during the day and attend classes at night, and these classes run on two weekdays from 6:30 PM to 9:30 PM, and again on Saturday from 10:00 AM until 2:00 PM.
+This flexible program works well for most students, but don’t expect to be done when the class gets out.
 The program advises students to expect an additional twenty hours of coursework to complete at home during the remaining hours of the week.
 Most students find it difficult to work during the full-time program, but it only lasts half as long as the part-time bootcamp.
 Full-time students don’t need to do as much coursework after class; the part-time program runs for twenty-four weeks while the full-time runs only twelve.

 Reddit is a popular source for first-hand opinions on a wide range of topics, including career and technical education.
 Coding bootcamp is a hot topic on this forum, and views from former, current, and prospective students vary.
 In this case, there isn’t much on the platform about the University of Minnesota’s coding bootcamp.
 Even still, the general consensus on the forums about Trilogy coding bootcamp programs seems to be good.
 If you’re interested in gauging the Reddit community about this coding bootcamp, be sure to check back frequently and look around.
 Hopefully, time will result in more former students sharing their opinion, but it seems like we’ll have to rely on Course Report for now.